Junhaochia/Junhaochia.github.io/pages/projects/index.md

 layout: collections_pagelist
 ---

-# Work in progress (W.I.P)
+# Projects
-This page will be a interactive page that shows all the projects.
+This page is an interactive page which contains all the projects that have been worked on.